 Newfoundland - 27-30 inches tall

 How To Measure A Dog's Height:

-While we measure our height from the top of our head to our toes, measuring a dog's height is a little different.
-A dog's height measurement is taken from their withers (or the highest point in the dog's shoulder blades) to the bottom of their feet.
+While we measure our height from the top of our heads to our toes, measuring a dog's height is a little different.
+A dog's height measurement is taken from its withers (or the highest point in the dog's shoulder blades) to the bottom of its feet.
 To measure your own dog's height:

 - Stand your dog against a wall - sitting and laying down won't work here!

 - Feel for your dog's withers - this is the highest point on your dog's shoulder blades.
 With short hair dogs, you may be able to identify it just by looking at them, but for dogs with long hair, you may need to feel under their fur for it.

 - Place a level (or any long, even, flat item) across your dog's withers, with one end of the level on the wall next to them.
 Mark where the level hits the wall with a pencil or piece of tape.